nus-cs2113-AY2223S2/ip/README.md

 ```
 Result:
 ```
     Bye.
-Hope to see you again soon!s
+Hope to see you again soon!
 ```
 Terminating the program will save the list of tasks you had into a .txt file in a `data` folder from where you ran the executable .jar file.
 Running the program again, you will notice that the tasks have been loaded when you check with `list`:
 ```